waitinfuture/emapreduce/intl.en-US/User Guide/Open source assembly/Presto/SQL statement.md

 ## DESCRIBE INPUT {#section_sxs_bff_1fb .section}

--   概要
+-   **Synopsis**

     ```
     DESCRIBE INPUT statement_name
     ```

--   描述
+-   **Description**

-    列出一个预编译查询中各个参数的位置及其类型。
+    Lists the input parameters of a prepared statement along with the position and type of each parameter.

--   示例
+-   **Examples**

     ```
-    --- 创建一个预编译查询'my_select1'
+    --- Create a pre-compiled query 'my_ select1'
     PREPARE my_select1 FROM
     SELECT ?
-FROM nation WHERE regionkey = ?
-AND name < ?;
+From nation where regionkey =?
+AND name < ? ;
-    --- 获取该预编译查询的描述信息
+    --- Get the descriptive information of this prepared statement
     DESCRIBE INPUT my_select1;
     ```

-    查询结果：
+    DESCRIBE INPUT my\_select1;

     ```
     Position | Type